tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 <td width="75%" style="background:white;">
 <strong>models: sequence or None, optional (default=None)</strong>
 <blockquote>
 Models that feed the stacking.
+If None, it selects all models depending on the current branch.
 </blockquote>
 <strong>estimator: str, callable or None, optional (default=None)</strong>
 <blockquote>
-The final estimator, which will be used to combine the base estimators.
+The final estimator, which is used to combine the base estimators.
 If str, choose from ATOM's <a href="../../../user_guide/#predefined-models">predefined models</a>.
 If None, <a href="https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html">Logistic Regression</a> is selected.
 </blockquote>